juli9834/huset-kbh/wordpress/wp-content/plugins/akismet/readme.txt

 *Release Date - 28 March 2016*

 * Add compatibility with Jetpack so that Jetpack can automatically configure Akismet settings when appropriate.
-* Fixed a bug preventing some comment data from being sent to Akismet.
+* Fixed a bug prEventing some comment data from being sent to Akismet.

 = 3.1.8 =
 *Release Date - 4 March 2016*

-* Fixed a bug preventing Akismet from being used with some plugins that rewrite admin URLs.
+* Fixed a bug prEventing Akismet from being used with some plugins that rewrite admin URLs.
 * Reduced the amount of bandwidth used on Akismet API calls
 * Reduced the amount of space Akismet uses in the database
 * Fixed a bug that could cause comments caught as spam to be placed in the Pending queue.